“I can’t really think of much good to say about it. It was rubbish.

 And in a show where everyone speaks in that wonderfully pronounced BBC English, Walsh delivers lines like a proper ‘Apples & Pears’ cockney.

-It’s truly incredible how wrong someone can do something so simple.
+It’s truly incredible how badly someone can do something so simple.
 But there you go.

 I would say it’s the worst delivered line in Doctor Who history, but there’s an even worse one in the next story.